 - The Aer Lingus Card offers a companion voucher for a paid economy ticket after spending $30,000, while the British Airways Card offers a companion award ticket valid for any class of service after spending $30,000

 Personally, I think the British Airways Card is more well-rounded, but anyone who has allegiance to Aer Lingus may prefer the perks offered by the co-branded card.

 Aer Lingus Credit Card Summary

-The Aer Lingus Credit Card is one of the lesser known Chase credit cards, though it’s one worth considering.
-The card has a big welcome bonus, for small and big spenders alike.
+The Aer Lingus Credit Card is one of the lesser-known Chase credit cards, though it’s one worth considering.
+The card has a big welcome bonus of 100,000 Avios, all with a reasonable spending requirement.
 You’re eligible for the Aer Lingus Card even if you’ve had the co-branded credit cards of British Airways and Iberia (even though they all earn Avios).

 Some will find the long-term benefits of this card to be worthwhile — the Aer Lingus Card offers priority boarding on Aer Lingus flights, and if you spend $30,000 on the card in a year you get a companion voucher for a paid ticket in economy.